XORBKPT/IEC-61850-IDS-Cyber-Engine-Demo/README.md

-Below is a revised version of your cybersecurity code tailored for the Advantec MIC-7700, complete with detailed comments and fixes to ensure it builds and runs smoothly as a standalone setup.
-I've addressed potential build issues, improved clarity, and provided step-by-step instructions to make it plug-and-play for the engineer.
-The Advantec MIC-7700 is assumed to be running a Linux-based OS (common for such industrial PCs), and I'll ensure all dependencies are clearly outlined.
+A cybersecurity standalone IDS (Intrusion Detection System) application for the Advantec MIC-7700, with comments for engineers working to detect intrusions on the IEC 61850 Goose SV messaging (5ms latency).
+The Advantec MIC-7700 is assumed to be running a real time hardended Linux-based OS (common for such industrial PCs); dependencies are outlined below, this is a demo pre-production prototype only.
 ---

-### Revised Code: `transformer_monitor.cpp`
+### `transformer_monitor.cpp`
 ```cpp
 // transformer_monitor.cpp
 // Cybersecurity monitoring program for Advantec MIC-7700 to process Goose SV data from 50 fibre ports